apes-suite/pysys-action/README.md

 ### `testrundir`

-Directory in which the pysys tests actually were executed.
+Path to the directory in which the pysys tests actually were executed relative to the workspace directory.